DUNE/dune-justin/docs/justin_command.man_page.md

     	      processors, max wallclock seconds, max RSS bytes, and the max distance value.

+           show-jobscript --jobscript-git ORG/PATH:TAG
            show-jobscript --workflow-id ID --stage-id ID
-    	      Show a jobscript, referenced by workflow and stage.
+    	      Show the given jobscript, either by GitHub reference or by workflow and stage.

            show-stage-outputs --workflow-id ID --stage-id ID
     	      Shows the datasets to be assigned and the patterns used to find